-Moving to a country colder than the UK.
+Moving to a Country Colder than the UK

 So you’re moving to your very own winter wonderland, and with our chilly winters and tepid summers, you reckon you’ll acclimatise quickly.
 You might well know how to layer up for the big freeze in Scandinavia or Canada, but your furniture and electronic goods might need a little more TLC.

 Electronic equipment can suffer in very cold conditions, and sometimes devices will shut down or malfunction if exposed to too much cold.
-Batteries are known to suffer damage from extremes in both heat and cold, and many a traveller has damaged the battery life of a mobile phone or tablet by leaving it in a freezing cold car overnight.
+Batteries are known to suffer damage from extremes of both heat and cold, and many a traveller has damaged the battery life of a mobile phone or tablet by leaving it in a freezing cold car overnight.
 If and where possible, pack these things in your suitcase or hand luggage.